benbrandwood/writing/Ben-Law-Devops.md

 		- Separate data from compute.
 Decoupling is good

 Where's the intersection with DataOps?
-	DataOps is still a nacent and changing view of the world.
+	DataOps is still a nascent and changing view of the world.
 For my money this is trying to place the concepts of CI/CD into a data landscape.
-That's hard, there's little support or acknowledgement from the vendors, there's little in the way of tooling off the shelf, but there are some concpets
+That's hard, there's little support or acknowledgement from the vendors, there's little in the way of tooling off the shelf, but there are some concepts

 	- You know that BA you fired earlier?
-Yeah, get them back, but don't call them BA's call them "Information Catographers", or "Librarians".
-Agility is constrained by lack of understanding of the dataspace.
-The ability to pivot relies on deep, intuitive underdstanding of the information - backed up with good documentation!
+Yeah, get them back, but don't call them BA's call them "Information Cartographers", or "Librarians".
+Agility is constrained by lack of understanding of the data space.
+The ability to pivot relies on deep, intuitive understanding of the information - backed up with good documentation!
 	- How do we square the concept of testing with the data world - can we wrap TDD around SQL?!